beginning of content

 You can get syphilis if you have unprotected skin-to-skin contact during vaginal, anal or oral sex.

-Syphilis is very contagious during the primary and secondary stages when you have a sore or rash.
+Syphilis is very contagious (spreads easily) during the primary and secondary stages when you have a sore or rash.

 You can also pass on syphilis to someone else if you are in the early latent phase and do not have any sores.

-Syphilis can occasionally be spread by blood contamination, needle-stick injury or sharing injecting equipment.
+Syphilis can sometimes spread through contact with blood, for example from a needlestick injury or sharing injecting equipment.

 Who is at risk?